THE BUILDING BLOCKS OF EVERY PROGRAM.

 All students conduct an ISP in which they explore an intellectual question, local tradition, or country-specific craft.
 ISPs allow students to tailor the program to meet their specific interests.
 With topics that range from traditional dance to the impacts of mining, ISPs help develop place-based expertise and ethnographic research skills.
 ISPs Video

 In each place we visit, we consider how local spiritual beliefs are used to interpret reality.
 Students explore the belief systems of the host culture while living with homestay families, visiting religious monuments, observing local rituals, and reading relevant texts.
-Comparative Religion Video
+Religious & Spiritual Traditions Video

 Focus of Inquiry (FOI)